Creating a trail for your Amazon Web Services account - Amazon CloudTrail

 • The option to query logs and analyze Amazon service activity with Amazon Athena.

 Beginning on April 12, 2019, you can view trails only in the Amazon Regions where they log events.
-If you create a trail that logs events in all Amazon Regions, it appears in the console in all Regions in the Amazon partition in which you are working.
+If you create a multi-Region trail, it appears in the console in all Amazon Web Services Regions that are enabled in your account.
 If you create a trail that only logs events in a single Region, you can view and manage it only in that Region.
-Creating a multi-Region trail is the default option if you create a trail by using the Amazon CloudTrail console, and is a recommended best practice.
+As a best practice, we recommend creating a multi-Region trail because it captures activity in all enabled Regions.
+All trails created using the CloudTrail console are multi-Region trails.
 To create a single-Region trail, you must use the Amazon CLI.

 If you use Amazon Organizations, you can create a trail that will log events for all Amazon accounts in the organization.
 A trail with the same name will be created in each member account, and events from each trail will be delivered to the Amazon S3 bucket that you specify.